WinXP655/quickchat/README.md

 2. Save Chat

 ## Protocol
-It uses a very simple yet working custom protocol.
+It uses a very simple custom protocol.
 The base protocol is QuickChat Plaintext (QC).\
-QCS (QuickChat Obfuscated) is not a separate protocol - it is a XOR overlay that masks the data.
 1. Who starts first: Client.
 Host never sends anything until it will be QC handshake.
 2. Client sends handshake in following format: QC:PCNAME\0.
    Replace PCNAME with your computer name or what you want remote side to see.\
    "\0" is required - official backend written on C, meaning you have to follow C rules.\
-   If you are using QCS, you need to XOR everything before.\
+   If you are using XOR, you need to XOR everything before.\
    First 3 bytes should be exactly "QC:" or XORed version of it.
-Host reject if it is non-QC or at least 1 byte is wrong.\
+Host reject if it is non-QC or at least 1 byte is wrong.
 3. Host send its name in same format.
 4. Chat starts.

-> Host and client side can delete logs/history at any time, it is stored only locally.\
+> Host and client side can delete logs/history at any time, it is stored only locally.

-> **Note:** QCS is a virtual protocol.
-It does not exist without QC Plaintext.
-When QCS is enabled, all data is XORed before being sent, and no plaintext data leaves the application.
+## Use сases
+- **Quick 1-to-1 chat in a local network**: No server, no accounts, no setup.\
+- **Private chat**: Optional XOR layer hides traffic from casual inspectors.\
+- **Portable chat**: Single .exe file, no registry, no install, no traces.\
+- **One-time sessions with no traces**: Logs off by default.
+Close the app and nothing remains.

 ## Changelog
 Read CHANGELOG.md.